 Content Marketing Specialist, teasing everyone into taking cute pictures for Instagram.
 Discovering the tech world bit by bit, and writing it all down on the agency's blog.
 Enthusiastic about everything visual.
 And sweets and dogs.

-You may have an app idea and you’re just starting to investigate what developing an app would entail.
+You may have an app idea and you’re just starting to investigate what developing a mobile app would entail.
 Or, you might be on the brink of investing in a native mobile app and are currently on the lookout for the right agency to develop it with.
 In any case, this article is just right for you.